Ayyankhan101/MLFQ-Scheduling/docs/QUICKSTART.md

 - **CPU Utilization**: Percentage of time the CPU is busy
 - **Throughput**: Processes completed per time unit

+### Priority Boost Information
+Watch the boost timer count down in real-time:
+- **Last Boost**: When the last priority boost occurred
+- **Next Boost**: Countdown to the next boost
+- **Boost Interval**: How often boosts happen (configurable)

 ## Try These Experiments

 ### Experiment 1: Different Process Sets
-- Try the "Mixed Workload" preset
-- Notice how different arrival times and burst times affect the results
-- The "Heavy Load" preset is fun if you want to see lots of action
+- Try the "CPU-Intensive" preset to see long-running processes
+- Notice how they get demoted to lower priority queues
+- The "I/O-Intensive" preset shows how short processes stay in high-priority queues

 ### Experiment 2: Algorithm Switching
 - Go to Config → Algorithm tab